 - In a separate bowl, beat the egg whites until stiff peaks form.

-- Add beaten egg whites to the batter and slowly beat on low just until incorporated.
+- Carefully fold beaten egg whites into the batter just until incorporated.

 - Pour into prepared pyrex baking dish and bake 40-45 minutes.
 Do not open the oven door while baking!